choyoon88/bikedisco/README.md

 # Project Goals
 - Give users real time information about the bicycle station in Ireland and UK.
-- Enable users to write a review about specific stations and also view other reviews that were written by other users.
+- Enable users to write a review about specific stations and also view other reviews that were written by other users and interact with each other.

 ## User Goal
 - View into the shared bicycle stations in Ireland and UK on Google Maps.